-Pre 2003, all Canon digital SLR cameras were compatible with a standardised EF lens.
-EF stands for electofocus and refers to its lens mount.
-You can recognise EF lenses by its red dot, where you line up the dot on the lens mount to a similar looking one on the camera body.
+Pre 2003, all Canon digital SLR cameras were compatible with a standardized EF lens.
+EF stands for electo-focus and refers to its lens mount.
+You can recognize EF lenses by its red dot, where you line up the dot on the lens mount to a similar looking one on the camera body.

 However, if your Canon camera lens has both a red dot and a white square to line up the body to when mounting the lens, then it is an EF-S lens.
 EF-S is stands for ‘short back focus’.
 EF-S lenses were first developed in 2003, when Canon bought out its EOS 300D/Digital Rebel/Kiss range of digital SLR cameras.

 What are the main differences between an EF and EF-S lens?

 - The differences between the two lenses are purely cosmetic.
 The EF-S lens has been made to sit deeper into the camera’s body when connected.
 Hence the reason EF-S stands for short back focus, as there is less space between the lens and the sensor.